wesgarland/niim/README.md

 scratch my own itches with respect to debugging command-line apps on NodeJS, especially logged in via ssh.

+Specifically, my work on DCP, a platform for doing massively-parallel computation in JavaScript, has been frustrated by the lack of a text-ui debugger which works with ort library that unlocks Ethereum keystores.
+See [Distributed.Computer]https://distributed.computer/ for more information if you're curious about that.

 #### Major Functional Changes
 * Can debug processes that require input on stdin
 * Avoid startup pause can be disabled by default via config on a per-target basis